polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 * Version
 * etc...

-It also has a number of system critical storage items, such as:
+It also has a number of system-critical storage items, such as:

 * Account Nonce
 * Block Hash